-Spanning the last weekend in September, the event kicks off with a patron party on Friday, September 29.
+Spanning the first weekend of October, the event kicks off with a Patron Party at the George & Joyce Wein Center on Friday, October 5.
 Saturday brings a full day of music followed by an anniversary mass at St. Augustine Church on Sunday.
 The festival will take place near the church, at the intersection of Henriette Delille and Governor Nicholls Streets.

-Started by the Historic Faubourg Treme Association (HFTA) in 2015, the festival attracted more than 1,500 attendees in its inaugural year and raised more than $25,000 to benefit the restoration of St. Augustine Church, a cultural landmark at the heart of the street festival.
-Organizers Naydja and Adolph Bynum are looking forward to building on a successful first year with more varied food options and an expanded number of arts and crafts vendors.
+Started by the Historic Faubourg Tremé Association (HFTA) in 2015, the festival has raised more than $50,000 to benefit the restoration of St. Augustine Church, a cultural landmark at the heart of the street festival, since its inaugural year.

-Although it’s only in its third year, Tremé Fall Fest has all the makings of a quintessential New Orleans street festival: great music, delectable food, local arts and crafts, and a good cause behind it.
+Although it’s only in its fourth year, Tremé Fall Fest has all the makings of a quintessential New Orleans street festival: great music, delicious food, local arts and crafts, and a good cause behind it.

 Tremé’s Rich History

 Tremé has the distinction of being America’s oldest African-American neighborhood settled by free people of color, and the St. Augustine Church is a treasured landmark in the area, dating back to 1841.